-State 1 State 1.
-Phase A, Reference Plant Community Phase
+State 1 State 1, Phase A, Reference Plant Community Phase

-Community 1.1

-State 1.
-Phase A, Reference Plant Community Phase
+Community 1.1 State 1, Phase A, Reference Plant Community Phase phlox.

-This plant community is dominated by bluebunch wheatgrass and Idaho fescue in the understory and low sagebrush in the overstory.
-Sub-dominant species include Sandberg bluegrass, prairie junegrass and Hoods phlox.
 There is a variety of other grasses, forbs and shrubs that can occur in minor amounts.
-The natural fire frequency is about 60 to 80 years.
+Natural fire frequency is 80-100 years.